Rhinoplasty

 The Benefits of a Rhinoplasty with Dr. Thomassen

-Who is a Good Candidate for a Rhinoplasty?
+Who is a Good Candidate?

 For adolescents, facial growth should be completed before any surgery is performed.
 This happens in the mid-to-late teens, at age 16 for girls and age 17 for boys.

-Preparing for your Rhinoplasty
+Preparing for your Surgery

 Medications